Advancing Data Sharing for Good

 AISP in the Wild

 AISP hosts Network Calls to introduce new tools and research briefs, hear updates from network sites, and provide a space for meaningful discussion and peer support.
-Below is a selection of topic-specific recordings that can be shared publicly.
+Below is a selection of upcoming calls and topic-specific recordings that can be shared publicly.

 AISP hosted a Network Call to introduce the first in our AISP Network Survey Brief Series: Governance.
 This brief was created using data collected from our 2023 Network Survey.
 Also featured on this call were the NCDHHS data governance team, who shared insights and impact around their data governance organization.
 Access the recording here